International Student Enrollment Steps

 - Current address and telephone number, as well as each address held for longer than 30 days for the five years prior to the date of the application

-- Employment history, including employer contact information (write “NA” if you are not currently employed)
+- Employment history, including employer contact information (check the box if you are not currently employed)

-- Training information – TSA requires candidates to register for training toward their initial FAA certificate, Instrument Rating and Multi-Engine Rating (airplane students only).
+- Training information – TSA requires candidates to register for training toward their initial FAA certificate, Instrument Rating, and Multi-Engine Rating (airplane students only).
 You must register only for the next rating you intend to pursue.
-If you are converting your license or have an FAA foreign-based license, please contact HAA and ask to speak with our TSA administrator for instructions.

-Course ID# Class Name Aircraft Type Private Pilot/Initial FAA Certificate FWPP1 Category 3 – Initial License C152 C162 C172 Instrument Rating FWIR2 Category 3 – Instrument Rating C172 Multi-Engine Rating FWMER3 Category 3 – Multi-Engine Rating PA44 DA42
+Course ID# Class Name Aircraft Type Private Pilot Certificate FWPP1 Category 3 – Initial License C152 C172 Instrument Rating FWIR2 Category 3 – Instrument Rating C152 C172 PA44 Multi-Engine Rating FWMER3 Category 3 – Multi-Engine Rating PA44

-Course ID# Class Name Aircraft Type Private Pilot/Initial FAA Certificate RWPP1 Category 3 – Initial License R22 R44 Instrument Rating RWIR2 Category 3 – Instrument Rating R22 R44
+Course ID# Class Name Aircraft Type Private Pilot Certificate RWPP1 Category 3 – Initial License R22 R44 Instrument Rating RWIR2 Category 3 – Instrument Rating R22 R44

 - Estimated start date (Orientation Date) and end date of flight training.
 Please note that you cannot request a course training period for more than 364 days.

 - REMEMBER TO SUBMIT YOUR APPLICATION.
-In order for HAA to issue and ship your I-20 (the necessary paperwork to apply for your Visa) you must complete and provide to HAA your application paperwork, pay the Registration Fee, and submit your TSA application.
+In order for HAA to issue and ship your I-20 (the necessary paperwork to apply for your Visa) you must pay the Registration Fee, pay the I-20 Processing Fee, and submit AND pay for your TSA application.

-- Pay for your application one month prior to arrival.
-Hillsboro Aero Academy will validate your training request within two months prior to the estimated start date provided on your application.
+- TSA applications can take from a few days to several months to process.
+View processing periods at https://flightschoolcandidates.gov/home.
+If you have any questions regarding when to apply for TSA, call +1- 503-726-3000 and ask to speak with HAA’s TSA Advisor.
+Hillsboro Aero Academy will validate your training request within three months prior to the estimated start date provided on your application.
 Once validated, the TSA directs you to pay a $130 USD fee which covers the cost of the background/security check.
 This does not cover the cost of fingerprinting.
+Your application will not begin processing until payment is recevied.

 - Check your email frequently for any messages from the TSA.
 If something is missing or incorrect on your application, the process does not continue until you make the corrections required and resubmit your application.

 - After the TSA accepts all of the above information, you and Hillsboro Aero Academy are notified that your documentation has been accepted.
-This allows HAA to issue and ship your I-20, the necessary paperwork to get your Visa.
-This email is also provides approval to send TSA your fingerprints (see next step).
+This email also provides approval to send TSA your fingerprints (see next step).

-- Upon arrival the school, we must take your picture and send it to the TSA.
+- Upon arrival to the school, we must verify your passport, application status, and take your picture to send to TSA.

 - TSA notifies you and Hillsboro Aero Academy of flight approval once your application is complete, including your fingerprints.
 You can then begin flight training.
 If the background check determines you are a risk, flight training must stop immediately.